Chemotherapy

 • You usually get chemotherapy as an infusion – that is, as a liquid into the vein.
 They can quickly distribute cytostatic drugs throughout the body via the bloodstream and attack cancer cells.
 Chemotherapy always acts throughout the body, i.e. “systemically” (as opposed to locally = on the spot).
 There are also chemotherapies in the form of tablets that are used for certain types of cancer, such as colorectal cancer.

 • During chemotherapy, you usually sit comfortably in an armchair that can be adjusted.
-You can sleep, read, listen to relaxing music, work on the computer or talk to other patients.
+You can sleep, read, listen to music, work on the computer or talk to other patients.

 • The duration of chemotherapy can range from minutes to several hours.
 The infusion usually enters the body slowly and drop by drop.
 In addition, sometimes several infusion bags with cytostatic drugs are administered one after the other – depending on the type of chemotherapy.
 In addition, preparation and follow-up take time.